HeathmontDataAnalytics/heathmontdataanalytics.github.io/topics/databases.md

 **Joins** are used to combine rows from two or more tables based on a related column between them.
 There are different types of joins:

-- **INNER JOIN**: Returns rows when there is a match in both tables.
+- `INNER JOIN`**`: Returns rows when there is a match in both tables.
-- **LEFT JOIN (or LEFT OUTER JOIN)**: Returns all rows from the left table and the matched rows from the right table.
+- `LEFT JOIN` (or `LEFT OUTER JOIN`): Returns all rows from the left table and the matched rows from the right table.
-- **RIGHT JOIN (or RIGHT OUTER JOIN)**: Returns all rows from the right table and the matched rows from the left table.
+- `RIGHT JOIN` (or `RIGHT OUTER JOIN`): Returns all rows from the right table and the matched rows from the left table.
-- **FULL JOIN (or FULL OUTER JOIN)**: Returns rows when there is a match in one of the tables.
+- `FULL JOIN` (or `FULL OUTER JOIN`): Returns rows when there is a match in one of the tables.

+In Data Analytics we primarily focus on `INNER JOIN` to combine rows from two tables where there is a match between the columns in both tables.

 ### SQL Join Example